Eb43/Capstone-MOOC-for-Android-App-Development-/README.md

-# Favorite Sites Quick Access App | Capstone-MOOC-for-Android-App-Development
+# Favorite Sites Quick Access App | Capstone-MOOC-for-Android-App-Development Vanderbilt University course on Coursera

 Description
 ------------

-This is an app that allows user to create a buttons for quick access to his favorite web-sites.
-The app allows creating two buttons with URLs for user-chosen web-sites.
+This is an app that allows user to get quick access to google.com and bing.com web-sites.